napari/napari/docs/guides/color.md

        [0., 0., 1., 1.]], dtype=float32)
 ```

-Alternatively, we can only specify a dictionary to describe the mapping
+Alternatively, a dictionary alone can be used to define the mapping

 ```python
 In [13]: points.face_color_cycle = {